maybeetree/bapmesim/README.md

 Note that `tkinter` is required.
-If it is not already installed (it is usually bundled with Python), check your package manager for something like `python3-tkinter` or `python-tk`.
+If it is not already installed (it is usually bundled with Python), check your package manager.

+- Alpine Linux: `apk add python3-tkinter`
+- Void Linux: `xbps-install -Syu python3-tkinter`

 ## Using